JanHerca/urantiapedia/output/wikijs/en/article/Meredith_Sprunger/Spiritual_Decadence_and_Rebirth.md

 The message of _The Urantia Book_ is the challenge and opportunity of the 21 st century.
 It will bring our world a fresh and enlarged view of Reality and a new understanding of the cosmos!

-## Notes

-[^1] The Structure of Scientific Revolutions, Second Edition, University of Chicago Press, 1970.

 <figure class="table chapter-navigator">
   <table>
     <tbody>